CFAL-NetCIL Troubleshooting Guide

 Q9: JAWS doesn't work well with CFAL-NetCIL on my computer.
 Sometimes it won't let me type, and it won’t read dropdown lists and some edit boxes.

 A: Hold down the Shift key while using the up and down arrow keys.
 JAWS will then speak all combo box and edit box selections.
 You may also want to review the “Standard Reading Commands for Desktop Layout” section on the JAWS Keystrokes page of the Freedom Scientific website.
+Note for users of Jaws 14 and above: There are some known problems with the way that JAWS is interpreting MS Access forms.
+These issues have been reported to Freedom Scientific.

 If you continue to have problems, try re-booting your computer.
 If the problems persist, check to see how old your computer hardware is, how much memory you have, and what kind of a graphics card you are using.
 JAWS reads screen data from your graphics card, and it needs a lot of memory.
 If you're using an inexpensive computer that uses shared computer memory for graphics display, you may have problems.
 It's highly recommended that JAWS users be provided with a computer that has a separate - and powerful - graphics card.
 Database applications like Microsoft Access also need lots of memory, and Windows Vista, 7, and 8 versions require a powerful graphics card in order to run correctly.
 If you have frequent problems with JAWS, you may need to upgrade your computer hardware.
 Our recommended configuration: A computer with at least 4 Gb of memory, a dedicated (NOT integrated!) graphics card, Windows 7 Professional 64-bit, Microsoft Office Professional 2010 32-bit, and JAWS 13.0 64-bit.
 Please note that Microsoft products are available to 501-C3 organizations at very low cost from Tech Soup.
 The hyperlinks in the previous sentences will take you directly to the pertinent Tech Soup catalog listings.